JohnPugh688/space-tourism-frontend-mentor-challenge/PROJECT_STRUCTURE.md

 ## Overview

 This is a Remix-based space tourism website that implements a multi-page experience following the Frontend Mentor challenge specifications.
-The project uses TypeScript, Tailwind CSS, and modern web optimization techniques with a focus on responsive design, accessibility, and semantic HTML.
+The project uses TypeScript, Tailwind CSS, Supabase for data storage, and modern web optimization techniques with a focus on responsive design, accessibility, and semantic HTML.

 ## Directory Structure